 - Availability of alternative energy and water supplies

 - Preparing for future standards and regulatory changes

 The cost/benefit of an adaptation strategy is specific to an industry, company, and property and may require multi-stakeholder involvement.
-Coastal Risk’s management and science professionals are experienced in working with governments at the local, municipal, state and federal levels along with our clients, and can serve as a bridge to bring together diverse stakeholders and link public and private sector interests.
+Coastal Risk is experienced in helping clients interface with governments at the local, municipal, state and federal levels along with our clients, and can serve as a bridge to bring together diverse stakeholders linking public and private sector interests.

 For futher information or to schedule a consultation, please contact: